|

 1. Parallel rotating parts

 Parts can rotate in opposite directions while their axes are parallel.
-These parts may be in contact, producing nip point.
+These parts may be in contact, producing nip points.
 Stock fed between the rolls may also produce nip points.
 This danger is common on machines with intermeshing gears, rolling mills, and calenders.

 2. Tangentially moving parts

 Tangentially moving nip points are also created between rotating and tangentially moving parts.
-Some examples would be the point of contact between a power transmission belt and its pulley, a chain and a sprocket, and a rack and pinion.
+Some examples would be the point of contact between a power transmission belt and its pulley, a chain, and a sprocket, and a rack and pinion.

 3. Rotating and fixed parts